youngker/apparmor-wiki/apparmor_kernel_development_guide.md

 # ```Domain Transitions```

-## pre 4.11
+## pre 4.13

-## post 4.11
+## post 4.13
-AppArmor replaced the profile* stored in the task_ctx with a label*.
+AppArmor replaced the profile* stored in the task_ctx stored off the cred with a label*.
 Domain transition now consist of building a new label.
 To do this we walk each profile in the cred label and they can each have a transition

   A -> D
   B -> B